ADORATION OF THE BLESSED SACRAMENT

 HALL AND PARISH CENTRE

-In addition to a range of events held weekly in the Centre, the Hall is available for hire, including children’s parties.
-For further information on availability and charges, contact the Parish Office by email firstname.lastname@example.org or telephone (0191) 281 0940.
-Forms are available on our website
+In addition to a range of events held weekly in the Centre, the Hall is available for hire, including for children’s parties.
+For further information on availability and charges, contact the Parish Office by email email@example.com or telephone (0191) 281 0940.

 HEALTH AND SAFETY